michaeljchong/facebook-clone/README.md

 Project Extensions:
 * Set posts to private, friends-only or public
 * Refactor to move friendship methods from controller to model
+* Display other users who also liked post/comment